Dog Hearing: Understanding the Superpower in Your Pup’s Ears

 Does your dog get scared when he hears a loud noise?
-A sudden clap of thunder or booming fireworks display sends many dogs running for a safe hiding spot—curled under the bed, buried beneath the covers, cowered behind a piece of furniture, or laying in the closet.
-Or maybe your canine kid thinks the noisy vacuum is an attacking monster (that big, mean, cleaning machine is my Chihuahua’s arch-enemy)!
+A sudden clap of thunder or booming fireworks display sends many dogs running for a safe hiding spot—curled under the bed, buried beneath the covers, or burrowed behind furniture.
+Or maybe your dog thinks the noisy vacuum is an attacking monster (that big, mean, cleaning machine is my Chihuahua’s arch-enemy)!
 So why do they get so scared?
-Some of it has to do with the initial shock (I mean, don’t you jump out of your skin too when a random noise hits?) and not understanding what certain sounds mean.
-But it also has to do with the fact that your dog’s ears are more sensitive to sound than yours!
+It’s partly the initial shock and not understanding what certain sounds mean.
+But it’s also the result of your dog’s ears being more sensitive to sound than yours!

 Understanding Dog Hearing

 Additionally, a dog’s frequency range of hearing is much greater than us humans.
-Frequencies—AKA high or low pitched sounds—are doubled for Fido.
-A human can hear frequencies of 20 to 20,000 Hz while your dog can hear frequencies of 40 to 60,000 Hz.
+Frequencies—AKA high or low-pitched sounds—are doubled for Fido.
+A person can hear frequencies of 20 to 20,000 Hz, while your dog can hear frequencies of 40 to 60,000 Hz.
 Think of a dog whistle!
 Blow it and you hear nothing.
-But your pooch’s ears will perk right up upon the first blow.
+But your pup’s ears will perk right up upon the first blow.
 Loud, high-pitched frequencies can be very uncomfortable for your pooch.

 Does your dog get scared when he hears a loud noise?
 Your dog's ears are more sensitive to sound than yours!
 Find out more about dog hearing.